-For purposes of this discussion, a U.S. Holder is a holder of Certificates that is a beneficial owner of such Certificates and is:
+For purposes of this summary, a U.S. Holder is a beneficial owner of Notes that, for U.S. federal income tax purposes, is:

-- a U.S. citizen; - an individual resident in the United States for U.S. federal income tax purposes; - a domestic corporation, or other entity taxable as a corporation, organised under the laws of the United States or of any U.S. state or the District of Columbia; - an estate the income of which is includible in its gross income for U.S. federal income tax purposes without regard to its source; or - a trust, if either: a U.S. court is able to exercise primary supervision over the administration of the trust and one or more U.S. persons have the authority to control all the substantial decisions of the trust, or the trust has a valid election in effect under applicable U.S. Treasury regulations to be treated as a U.S. person.
+- a citizen or resident alien individual of the United States; - a corporation created or organised in or under the laws of the United States or any State thereof or the District of Columbia; - an estate the income of which is subject to U.S. federal income taxation regardless of its source; or - a trust (i) if a United States court is able to exercise primary supervision over the trust's administration and one or more United States persons have the authority to control all substantial decisions of the trust; or (ii) that has a valid election in effect under applicable U.S. Treasury Regulations to be treated as a domestic trust.